Citra-Standalone/CITadvance/README.md

 ## Instruction
 To Trigger the effect you must click **Action** button in magisk.

-Do not install along TSupport. ( May have conflict )
+Do not install along/with TSupport. ( May have conflict )

 You can creat a new file with name `exclude.txt` inside the module directory to exclude a package name from added to `target.txt`.
 <details>